 Another reason for raising the timer frequency is so that timeGetTime will be more accurate.
 This is used, for instance, by SQL Server to more accurately measure query times.
 This behavior can be controlled using trace flag T8038, and is discussed more in KB931279.
 For details on the difference between timeGetTime and GetTickCount see timeGetTime versus GetTickCount.

 The Chrome developers realized years ago that raising the timer frequency on battery power was a bad idea, as documented in Chrome: Cranking Up The Clock.
 However their mitigation of not raising the frequency when on battery power regressed.
-Issue 153139 tracks this – star it if you think it’s important or want to be notified of changes.
-If this article causes Chrome to fix this issue then it will have been worthwhile as that will probably save many megawatts of power.
-Or, as one reader prefers, many billions of Joules of power (per hour that the fix is in effect).
+It should work now, and Chrome on battery power should not raise the timer interrupt frequency above 125 Hz (8 ms interval).